lucavarotto/cluster_based_relevance_feedback/README.md

 In June 2024, a friend and I developed a superior alternative to BM-25 using a clustering approach with a k-NN algorithm.
 The effectiveness of this method in improving MAP was confirmed through both a paired t-test and the Wilcoxon log-rank test.

 This project was part of the Information Retrieval exam.
-Our approach was based on the paper by Lee, K. S., Croft, W. B., & Allan, J. (2008).
+Our approach was inspired by the paper by Lee, K. S., Croft, W. B., & Allan, J. (2008) titled _A deterministic resampling method using overlapping document clusters for pseudo-relevance feedback_.
 We can summarize it in seven steps:
 1. Initial retrieval on the whole collection.
 2. Clustering.
 3. Identification of the "dominant document" based on the clustering.